Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/2_Initialize_Pangle_SDK.md

 ## COPPA
 Pangle also compliances with Children’s Online Privacy Protection Act (COPPA), Pangle SDK provides setCoppa method for publishers.
 At the moment, Pangle won't return ads for Children (Under the age of 13).

+## Redirect Readme

+**All the rootViewController parameters in Ad APIs must be provided to process ad redirects.
+In the SDK, all redirects use the present method.
+Therefore, make sure that the passed rootViewController parameters are not null and do not have other present controllers.
+Otherwise the present will fail because presentedViewController already exists.**